NasGit99/cloudresumechallenge/steps.md

 <li>Cloudfront(Connected to GoDaddy) - Done</li>
 </ul>

-3. Redo Var.tf (DONE)
+3. Redo Var.tf - Done
-4. Github actions to resume updates so they appear automatically (will need to invalidate cloudfront)
+4. Github actions to resume updates so they appear automatically (will need to invalidate cloudfront) - Done
 5. Add monitoring with cloudwatch